DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/PipingEngineer/PE-Slope-Validation.md

 - **PDF Reports**: For formal documentation
 - **Excel Reports**: For detailed analysis
 - **HTML Reports**: For web-based sharing
-- **Revit Schedules**: For integration with Revit documentation
+- **Civil 3D Schedules**: For integration with Civil 3D documentation

 ![Piping Engineer report export](../../../assets\images\PipingEngineer\PE-ReportExport.gif)
-<sub>Note: the version on the image may not reflect the [latest version of Piping Engineer/DiRootsOne](https://diroots.com/revit-plugins/dirootsone/).</sub>
+<sub>Note: the version on the image may not reflect the [latest version of Piping Engineer/DiCivil](https://diroots.com/Civil 3D-plugins/DiCivil/).</sub>

 ## Advanced Validation Features